donomii/fbox/README.markdown

 ## Your own digital safety box

-Keep your files securely on a USB key.
+Keep your files securely on a USB key or in the cloud.

 Vort can encrypt your file box, guaranteeing your privacy even if you lose your usb key.

-Keep your files securely in the cloud.
-Vort can protect your privacy, preventing your cloud host or government agency from reading your files.
+Vort protects your privacy, preventing your cloud host or government agency from reading your files.

 ## Features